Jean Segura Player Props: Marlins vs. Braves

 Braves Pitching Rankings

-- The 9.6 strikeouts per nine innings put together by the Braves pitching staff ranks seventh in MLB.
+- The pitching staff for the Braves has a collective 9.5 K/9, the eighth-best in the league.

-- The Braves have the eighth-ranked team ERA across all league pitching staffs (3.60).
+- The Braves have a 3.48 team ERA that ranks seventh across all league pitching staffs.

-- Braves pitchers combine to allow 24 home runs (0.8 per game), the fifth-fewest in the league.
+- Braves pitchers combine to allow the fourth-fewest home runs in baseball (24 total, 0.8 per game).

-- Elder (2-0 with a 2.17 ERA and 26 strikeouts in 29 2/3 innings pitched) makes the start for the Braves, his sixth of the season.
+- Wright gets the start for the Braves, his fifth of the season.
+He is 0-1 with a 4.86 ERA and 17 strikeouts in 16 2/3 innings pitched.

-- The right-hander last pitched on Wednesday against the Miami Marlins, when he threw 5 1/3 innings, allowing four earned runs while giving up five hits.
+- The right-hander last pitched on Thursday against the Miami Marlins, when he tossed three scoreless innings while giving up two hits.

+- The 27-year-old has an ERA of 4.86, with 9.2 strikeouts per nine innings, in four games this season.
+Opposing hitters have a .254 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.